glome/glome-wp/README.md

 ## Kudos

-* http://flipclockjs.com/ for the great JS countdown
+* Authors of http://flipclockjs.com/ for the great JS countdown
+* LazarSoft for the amazing JS QR scanner http://www.webqr.com/